untitaker/blog/content/articles/kill-webdav.rst

 applications can access.

 I'm hoping to replace WebDAV in my personal infrastructure as far as possible.
 It probably won't ever go away, but at least I can try.
-I've also extended vdirsyncer so I can use it to synchronize a CalDAV/CardDAV-server with a remoteStorage-server. `It's still a work-in-progress
-<vdirsyncerRemotestorage>`_, but at least it's not a Sisyphean task like
-writing a CalDAV/CardDAV-client that actually works.
+I've also `extended vdirsyncer <https://github.com/untitaker/vdirsyncer/pull/265>`_ so I can use it to synchronize a CalDAV/CardDAV-server with a remoteStorage-server.
+It's still a work-in-progress, but at least it's not a Sisyphean task like writing a CalDAV/CardDAV-client that actually works.

 For the users of vdirsyncer this means nothing, because I still rely on WebDAV myself.
 But as I dive deeper into the remoteStorage protocol, I'm less and less